sitespeedio/sitespeed.io/docs/documentation/coach/how-to/index.md

 ### Standalone

-You need Node.js 4.3.0 or later to run.
+You need Node.js latest LTS.
 And you need Chrome and/or Firefox installed.

 If you want to use Chrome (Chrome is default):